ZpWang-AI/UsefulTextClassify/README.md

 1. Check data files in folder "data"
 2. Reset config in file "train.py"
 3. Run $python\ train.py$
-4. Fetch the result from fold "saved_res", which would be automatically made by code
+4. Fetch the result from fold "saved_res", which would be automatically created by code

 ### Infer